 Life

-Colin Bryce is the co-owner and live host of the Giants Live World’s Strongest Man Arena Tour, as well as the commentator of the much-loved World’s Strongest Man TV shows that air each Christmas.
+Colin Bryce is the co-owner and founder of the Giants Live: World’s Strongest Man Arena Tour, as well as the commentator of the much-loved World’s Strongest Man TV shows that air each Christmas.
 What many people may not realise is that prior to his promoting and commentary career, Colin was a Britain’s Strongest Man finalist and a 2002 Winter Olympian in two-man bobsleigh.

 Colin was born in Newcastle in 1974, raised in Craigie, Perthshire and for a spell, Pennsylvania.
 Strongman has always been a big part of Colin’s life.
 He has participated in almost every facet of the sport; competitor; organiser; promoter; emcee; tv producer; commentator and even referee!